 Web Form Designer

 Web form designer is a tool for quickly and easily creating electronic forms by uploading existing document files onto eformsign.
-You can create templates by adding components such as signature, text box, and check box to documents such as agreements, applications, and contracts in the PDF format.
+You can create templates by adding components such as signature, text box, and check box to documents such as agreements, applications, and contracts.
 You can then create documents from templates and send them to recipients to be reviewed and signed.

 Form builder is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain components such as signature and text box.
 Form builder also uploads the converted electronic forms onto eformsign.
 Form builder is an Microsoft Office add-in, and it is shown as a ribbon menu which is called OZ in Office.

 This is the main screen shown when logging into eformsign.
 You can access the sidebar menu by clicking the menu icon() on the left side of the screen.
 Each menu may appear differently depending on the permissions you have.
 (The Company administrator can access all the menus.)

 Templates This is an electronic form that serves as a starting point for a new document.
 With a template, you can create many documents from it.
 You can create templates by converting existing Microsoft Office files using Form builder or by uploading files directly onto eformsign.

 A document can be an electronic document you create and send for a signature by using a template or an electronic document you create and send by uploading your file.
 A document can be created and sent for a signature by using either one of the New from my file menu or the New from template menu.
 Any document created like this counts as a document created in eformsign.